FarronF/limerick-council-meetings/meetings/2016/12/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock - 17th November 2016.md

 Limerick City and County Council Road Traffic (30 kilometres per hour Special Speed Limit) Bye-

 Laws 2016.
-The report was noted by the Members.---
+The report was noted by the Members.
+---
 3

 **3.**